philips-labs/terraform-aws-github-oidc/README.md

 The module can manage the following:

-- The OpenID Connect identity provider for GitHub in your AWS account.
+- The OpenID Connect identity provider for GitHub in your AWS account (via a submodule).
 - A role and assume role policy to check to check OIDC claims.

 ### Manage the OIDC identity provider

-The module provides two options for creating an OpenID connect provider.
-The first one is for the simple case you only need to create a single role, for one repo in one AWS account.
-In this case you should not set the `openid_connect_provider_arn` property.
-The second option is using the internal `provider` module to create the OpenID Connect provider.
+The module provides an option for creating an OpenID connect provider.
+Using the internal `provider` module to create the OpenID Connect provider.
 This configuration will create the provider and output the ARN.
-This output can be passed to other instances of the module to setup roles for multiple repositories on the same provider.
+This output can be passed to other instances of the module to setup roles for repositories on the same provider.
+Alternative you can create the OpenID connect provider via the resource [aws_iam_openid_connect_provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_openid_connect_provider) or in case you have an existing one look-up via the data source [aws_iam_openid_connect_provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/data-sources/iam_openid_connect_provider).

 ### Manage roles for a repo